 - Click any persona card to open detail panel

-- Panel shows: Focus and Prompt
+- Panel shows: all persona fields

-- Actions available: Edit, Copy, Delete, (Share - coming soon)
+- Actions: Edit, Copy, Delete, (Share â coming soon)

 - Click any persona row to open detail panel

-- Panel shows: Focus and Prompt
+- Panel shows: all persona fields

-- Actions available: Edit, Copy, Delete, (Share - coming soon)
+- Actions: Edit, Copy, Delete, (Share â coming soon)

 Important: Clicking a Persona Does NOT Activate It

-When you click a persona card in the Personas tab, it opens the detail panel for management purposesβit does not apply the persona to your conversation.
-To actually use a persona, you must select it from the chat input dropdown or click the "Use" button in My Workspace.
+Clicking a persona card in the Personas tab opens its detail panel for management â it does not apply the persona to your conversation.
+To use a persona, select it from the chat input dropdown or click the Use button in My Workspace.

 Editing an Existing Persona